ctrl-alt-deseat/flutter_ctrlpanel_core/example/README.md

 # flutter_ctrlpanel_core_example

-Demonstrates how to use the flutter_ctrlpanel_core package.
+Demonstrates how to use the flutter_ctrlpanel_core plugin.

 ## Getting Started